trygvis/iot-workshop-ndc-2018/assignments/mqtt-with-button/mqtt-with-button.md

-# Assignment: MQTT with button
+# Assignment: MQTT with button and LED

 ## Goals

 * Get aquainted with MQTT.
 * Publish a message when a button is pressed.
+* Subscribe to a topic to control the LED

 ## Step 1